 - Click on Advance to customize the firewall according to your needs.

 Setting up the IPFW Firewall requires more expertise and modification of the files.
-Visit the University of North Carolina blog page for the “how to” configuration guide.
+For detailed guidance you can visit this website.

 Safari, the default web browser of Mac, opens a few files automatically.
 This could lead to potential attacks.
 Disable a few options for a better Safari web browser experience: